 Figure 3.
 USB Utility Boot Manager screenshot

 Installing LabVIEW Real-Time and additional required software on the real-time target PC, via Measurement & Automation Explorer (MAX) on the development machine.
 An evaluation version of the LabVIEW Real-Time Module can be installed from the standard LabVIEW Platform DVD.
-You can also request an additional copy of the DVD if needed.

 For step by step instructions to configure your real-time PC, follow the guidance outlined in the document Using Desktop PCs as RT Targets with the LabVIEW Real-Time Module for ETS Targets.It is important to also consider which I/O boards will be compatible with your real-time PC.
 NI sells a variety of I/O modules that ship with deterministic real-time drivers.
 To check if a certain NI I/O module is supported for use with your real-time PC, check the online specifications.
 You also can contact an NI technical representative to discuss all of your options for building a real-time system, and to verify that all components in the system will work together properly.